 Therefore, it is not worth making long stops on the way to the lodge for things that you will likely see before or after your Manu tour.

 The lodge plays an important role in defining your experience in the rainforest.
-Check-in advance which lodges or campsites your program will include.
+Check in advance which lodges or campsites your program will include.
 If possible, search on Google Maps to make sure the sites are isolated from human disturbances–at least 4 miles from major towns and away from the main road is best.

-Off the beaten track Lodges
+The beaten track Lodges

-If your tour goes along the edge of the Park (not protected legally by the government) or Manu Cultural Zone a potential weakness of the lodge or campsite maybe its location in the vicinity of villages, communities or the main road which is surrounded by secondary growth vegetation.
+If your tour goes along the edge of the Park (not protected legally by the government) or Manu Cultural Zone a potential weakness of the lodge or campsite may be its location in the vicinity of villages, communities, or the main road which is surrounded by secondary growth vegetation.

 These areas do not guarantee wildlife encounters at all (probably mainly mosquitoes and their predators, frogs).
 A strategic location for a lodge would be inside a private reserve or adjacent to the protected zone of the Park, where the primary forest remains healthy.
-This is much better for wildlife observation; where there are large macaws, caimans, large monkeys, even tapirs, these and other bio-indicators speak for themselves on the topic of forest quality.
+This is much better for wildlife observation; where there are large macaws, caimans, large monkeys, and even tapirs, these and other bio-indicators speak for themselves on the topic of forest quality.

 3: The importance of Guides